pedrohli-work/python-youtube-transcriber-app/README.md

 💡 Next steps: improving UI/UX, handling longer videos, and deploying to the cloud.

-Check out the repo here: [GitHub link] 🔗
-Feedback and ideas are super welcome!

 ## 🚀 Running Locally

 ### 1) Backend (FastAPI)